-Agrecovery, in conjunction with Environment Canterbury Regional Council, will shortly be holding collections for unwanted or expired agrichemicals in the Canterbury region.
+Agrecovery, will shortly be holding collections for unwanted or expired agrichemicals in the Canterbury region.

 The Agrecovery Rural Recycling Programme provides New Zealand’s primary sector with responsible and sustainable systems for the recovery and recycling of persistent “on-farm” waste products.